Grade Level: 9 (9-10)

 - Identify the device the Romans used to make sure the aqueducts ran at a steady slope across the entire length.
 (A useful website is http://www.romanaqueducts.info/picturedictionary/pd_onderwerpen/tools.htm.)

 After 10 minutes, lead a class discussion about the types of arches students found.
 If anyone uncovered different answers, ask them to explain why they chose that arch version.
 Example questions: What types of arches did you find?
 Did anyone find different arches?
 Why did you choose that arch type?

 Also discuss the device(s) the Romans used to measure slope and see if anyone was able to find the name(s) of it/them (chorobate, dioptra, groma, libella, etc.) and the similar device that is used today (level).
 Example questions: What did you find out about the device the Romans used to measure slope?
 What was it called?
 Did you find out about a device used now that is very similar?)

 After 15 minutes, pull the groups back together for a class discussion about how the aqueducts were built.
-Inform them that in an upcoming activity, they will apply what they have learned to design their own mini-aqueducts to transport water from one location to another.
+Inform them that in the upcoming associated activity Let’s Build an Aqueduct! , they will apply what they have learned to design their own mini-aqueducts to transport water from one location to another.

 Lesson Background and Concepts for Teachers

 The arch most commonly used by the Romans in their architecture is called the round or semicircle arch.
 Roman arches are built by using a support bridge to hold up the stones until the final stone, the keystone, is placed.
 The keystone spreads the downwards force and enables the arch to support large weights.
 The semicircle arch is built so that the arch height is exactly half of the arch width.
 Material must be placed on the sides of the arches because the force acting vertically is redirected horizontally by the arch.